What Is Hollywood and Highland?

 On Oscars night, the stars arrive right out front and walk up a real red carpet to the awards ceremony, but the rest of us have to make do with this red-tiled tribute.
 Flanking the Grand Staircase are lighted columns bearing the name and year of every Academy Award-winning Best Picture since 1927.
 And the empty spaces should carry them well into the 21st Century.

 Built as the permanent home of the Academy Awards in 2001 and initially called the Kodak Theatre, the Dolby Theatre is one of the largest entertainment halls in the country, specially constructed to facilitate the annual, televised awards extravaganza.
-The first Oscars ceremony was held there in 2002, just across the street from the Hollywood Roosevelt Hotel, where the first Academy Awards were given out.
+The first Oscars ceremony was held there in 2002, just across the street from the Hollywood Roosevelt Hotel, where the first-ever Academy Awards were given out in 1929.

-It's also is the site for other awards ceremonies and in the offseason, it was used as a concert venue until 2011 when Cirque du Soleil's IRIS moved in.
-The show closed in 2013 and it is now once again used for concerts and large traveling shows like the Chinese-themed extravaganza Shen Yun.
+It's also is the site for other awards ceremonies.
+In the offseason, it is used for concerts and traveling shows like the Chinese-themed extravaganza Shen Yun.
 When it's not busy for other things, you can tour the Dolby Theatre.

 What You Need to Know About Hollywood and Highland

-Hollywood at Highland is open daily, but hours for its businesses vary.
-There is no entrance fee, but you will have to pay for parking or come by public transit.
+Hollywood and Highland is open daily, but hours for its businesses vary.
+There is no entrance fee, but you will have to pay for parking.
 The parking lot accepts validations and offers very low rates for the first few hours.
-Many businesses in the center validate, including the Starbucks.

 If you want to tour the Dolby Theatre or the Chinese Theater, there is an extra fee for that.
 Browsers should allow a half hour and shoppers could stay several hours